 Fly Fishing For Bonefish on Andros

 Andros Island is the largest of the Bahamas islands and has miles of spectacular flats to fish for bonefish.
 The waters surrounding Andros are dotted with mangrove stands, patches of turtle grass, and countless cayes and inlets that provide the perfect habitat for bonefish.
-There are a handful of superb fisheries that hold not only lots of bonefish but also large ones as well.
+There are a handful of superb fisheries that hold lots of bonefish and large ones as well.

-The Joulter Cayes are located on the northern part of the island.
+The Joulter Cayes is located just above the northern part of the main island.
 This expanse of flats is famous for its collection of small cayes, and endless white sand flats ideal for wading.
 This is one of the finest locations on earth for stalking tailing bonefish.
 There is a good reason the flats of Joulter Caye are considered some of the most beautiful and productive found anywhere in the world of saltwater fly fishing.

 The West Side of Andros is one of the most productive and untarnished bonefisheries around.
 This part of Andros is mostly uninhabited and has a reputation for big bonefish.
 Estuaries, creeks, cayes, and inlets provide a great habitat for wary fish.